wol-fi/irspg/example.md

 ## The Task

-Find the nearest correlation matrix subject to an equality constrained.
+Find the nearest correlation matrix subject to an equality constrain.
 This problem was described in Schadner and Traut (2022) at the estimation of forward-looking stock correlation matrices.